zenika-open-source/FAQ/README.md

 # FAQ Zenika

-Internal Knowledge Database for your organization - https://demo.faq.team
+Internal Knowledge Database for your organization.

-**:sparkles: Interested in having a hosted version of the FAQ for your organization?
-[Contact us!](mailto://thibaud.courtoison@zenika.com)**

 ## What is FAQ?